Collinsville unveils $8.6M water treatment plant overhaul: ‘It’s pretty cutting-edge’

-John “JD” Shore’s time spent managing the daily operations of Collinsville’s Water Treatment Plant is enlivened by a passion to ensure the well-being of his customers.
+COLLINSVILLE — John “JD” Shore’s time spent managing the daily operations of the city’s Water Treatment Plant is enlivened by a passion to ensure the well-being of his customers.

 “It’s just really important to me that everybody gets the freshest, cleanest water possible,” said Shore, who has served as the facility’s superintendent for the past seven years.